Greenhouse Treatment Center: FAQ

 Yes.
-Greenhouse accepts most insurance plans on an out-of-network basis.
+Greenhouse accepts most insurance plans.
 You may verify your benefits here.

-We know that insurance can be complicated, so we have case managers and utilization managers to help you deal with any insurance issues so that getting the help you need is as seamless as possible.
+We know insurance can be complicated, so we have case and utilization managers to help you deal with any insurance issues, so getting the help you need is as seamless as possible.

 What happens when I arrive at Greenhouse?

-When you arrive at Greenhouse, you will meet with an intake director or intake therapist who lead you through a 1-hour biopsychosocial assessment where you’ll answer questions on issues like your drug use history and family dynamics to help us learn more about you and lay out a framework for treatment.
+When you arrive at Greenhouse, you will meet with an intake director or intake therapist who lead you through a 1-hour biopsychosocial assessment where you’ll discuss various issues, like your drug use history and family dynamics, to help us learn more about you and lay out a framework for treatment.

-One of our caring nurses will then take your vitals and ask you some questions about your medical history, including any medications you are taking.
-The nurse will ask you for a urine sample so that we can see which drugs are in your system to better guide your detox and treatment needs.
+One of our caring nurses will then take your vitals and ask you about your medical history, including any medications you are taking.
+The nurse will collect a urine sample so we can see which drugs are in your system to better guide your detox and treatment needs.

-Staff will then take an inventory of the items you brought to ensure that everything you brought complies with guidelines and will lock up any valuables in the safe.
+Staff will then take an inventory of the items you brought to ensure everything complies with facility guidelines and lock up any valuables in the safe.

 Will I get a psychiatric evaluation?

 Yes, successful treatment requires treating the whole person, not just the addiction.
-All Greenhouse patients receive a psychiatric evaluation in the first 24 hours so that any mental health issues may be identified and addressed.
+All Greenhouse patients receive a psychiatric evaluation, so any co-occurring mental health disorders may be identified and addressed.

 How long will I be at Greenhouse?

-The length of stay will depend on each person’s unique needs, goals, and situation; however, longer treatment durations tend to result in better outcomes.
+The length of stay will depend on each person’s individual needs, goals, and situation.
+However, longer treatment durations tend to result in better outcomes.
 We recommend staying at least 30 days.
 Most people stay at Greenhouse for 30 to 90 days.

 Do you offer medication-assisted treatment?

 Yes, we offer MAT.
-Medications available at Greenhouse include Suboxone, Vivitrol, Sublicaid, and buprenorphine.
+Medications available at Greenhouse include Suboxone, Vivitrol, and buprenorphine.

 Is my treatment completely confidential?